han48/mr4-lc.vietqr/README.md

 Note:
 - This component don't using VietQR API, this component create QR CODE with EMVco.
 - Data tested with TPBank.
+- Version 0.0.1: can't create consumer account information, you need get this data from a sample QR Code.

 ## Screenshot